Philanthropy and entrepreneurial endeavors are synonymous with the Egan family - and the proof is always in the name.

 Robert "Bob" Egan was born and raised on Nantucket.
 He was a Siasconset kid who graduated from Nantucket High School, and then Boston University.
 Bob turned his hobby of making quarterboards into a side business during his college years, and then into a booming company, Egan Sign, based in Pennsylvania.
 His wife, Marsha, is vibrant and accomplished.
 A graduate of Duke University, Marsha is CEO of the professional coaching firm, The Egan Group, and was named one of Pennsylvania's 50 Best Women in Business, 2006.
 As supporters and leaders of Egan Maritime Institute, Marsha and Bob invest their time, talents, and financial backing into the organization, and have championed Egan Maritime since first getting involved nearly two decades ago.

-On Monday, April 22, Membership and Marketing Assistant, Olivia Jackson, sat down with Bob to discuss all things Nantucket and Egan Maritime.
+On Monday, April 22 Olivia Jackson sat down with Bob to discuss all things Nantucket and Egan Maritime.
 More specifically, what motivates him to be an integral part of the organization, and what he believes his Uncle Bud would think of it all.

 Describe your relationship with Nantucket.